CTSIatUCSF/plumage/README.md

 very well-documented templating system for Perl, sort of like PHP's Smarty or Ruby's ERB.

+Pending further documentation, please see the bundled templates to see how to use loops and variables.

-*actual documentation to be written*
+*documentation to be written*

 ### How Bootstrap Works